 The estimated incidence is 1 in 100,000-125,000 live births 5.

-It is clinically characterised by an extensive erythematous rash covering most of the body as well as presence of ma...
+It is clinically characterised by an extensive erythematous rash covering most of the body as well as the presence o...

 Sweet syndrome (acute febrile neutrophilic dermatosis) is characterised by a constellation of clinical symptoms, physical features, and pathologic findings which include: